cloudmesh/technologies/chapters/tech/cuda.md

 -	GPU executes parallel in each core.
 -	Copy the results from GPU to main memory.
 [@www-cuda-wikipedia]

+:o: avoid making this a presentatation and use full sentences

+:o: if you use bullets, in this case you must point to conrete explicit refernces showcasing each of the areas wher it is used

 Some examples where CUDA is used: